TEZULS/TEZULS/README.md

 # 🙄 About me !
-Hello, my name is Nassim, I live and study in France.
+Hello, my name is Nassim, I live in France.
 I am passionate about programming since 2020, I mainly use frameworks like svelte or react to build websites or sometimes I use PocketMine API making Minecraft plugins.

 ---